Rural Health Policy

 - What types of issues does rural health policy address?

-- Who is involved in the rural health policy process?
+- What role does the Federal Government play in the rural health policy process?

-- Which federal agencies address rural health policy issues?
+- Which federal agencies participate in the rural health policy process?

 - How do researchers support rural health policy?